FoodiCode/.github/프로필/README.md

 ### What the project does
 <pre>
 First,
-We Convert Foodes to Global Code the FoodiCode.
+We Convert Food into Global Code, the FoodiCode.
 Of Course everyone can also make their own Code. it can make everyone can enjoy their foods in strange place (with unreadable menu)
 </pre>